kasperisager/docpad-plugin-tree/README.md

 ]
 ```

-The tree can then be used to create a nested navigation menu:
+The tree can then be used to create, say, a nested navigation menu:

 ```html
 <% menu = (items) => %>